 At Calne we have a coaching team who are able to offer advice to any club member along with coaching sessions which are free.

-If you are interested in booking a coaching session then please contact Roy Jennings to arrange this.
+If you are interested in booking a coaching session dates and times are on the Mixed and others page.
+Please contact Roy Jennings if you are interested in a session.

 These are some notes that new bowlers (and some existing ones) may find useful.